Find an Dilaudid addiction treatment and rehab program that matches your recovery goals.

 All of our Dilaudid addiction treatment programs incorporate weekly individual therapy sessions with licensed therapists and addiction counselors.
 These sessions allow individuals to meet and process all of their progress throughout their treatment.

-Patients learn coping skills, relapse prevention strategies, emotional regulation practices, and life skills during sessions from the group therapy sessions.
+Patients learn coping skills, relapse prevention strategies, emotional regulation practices, and life skills during group therapy sessions.
 When they are not in session, patients attend support groups, the gym, community events, and other activities that support their ongoing recovery.

-Additionally, patients engage in intense trauma work to uncover the underlying issues resulting in their continuous, chronic use of drugs and alcohol and work on grief resolution in a safe, confidential environment.
-Patients also have the opportunity to engage in family therapy, medication management, and a range of holistic services.
+Additionally, patients engage in intense trauma therapy to uncover the underlying issues resulting in their continuous, chronic use of drugs and alcohol and work on grief resolution in a safe, confidential environment.
+Patients also can engage in family therapy, medication management, and a range of holistic services.

 Learn More About Dilaudid Addiction